Kamaka Hepa: Personal life

 Hepa's father, Roland Hepa, died in December 2023.
-He was originally from Kapa'a, Hawaii and was of Hawaiian and Filipino descent.
+He was originally from Kapa'a, Hawaii and was of Native Hawaiian and Filipino descent.
 Hepa's mother, Taqulik (née Opie), is an Iñupiaq from Utqiagvik.
-His mother played basketball for Barrow High School, while his father was a multi-sport athlete in high school.
+She played basketball for Barrow High School, while his father was a multi-sport athlete in high school.

 Hepa's older sister, Lynette, was a standout basketball player for Barrow High School before playing collegiately at Fort Lewis College.
 On November 23, 2015, his half-brother, Radford Kawika Hepa, was shot and killed in Anchorage, Alaska.
 Kamaka’s younger brother, Keoni, is a collegiate football player at Simon Fraser.